-Fun team building games for kids are a great way to help childrens basketball players learn how to have fun working together.
+Teamwork games are a great way to help childrens basketball players learn how to have fun working together.

 If kids are going to enjoy their time at practice, they have to feel like they fit in with the team, and the team has to have fun interacting together.

 There are 5 positions on a basketball team.
 Physical size, athleticism, and fundamental skills help determine what position players are best suited for.

 In my opinion, youth basketball is not the time to pre-determine what position a young athlete will play 5 years down the road.
 There is a time to specialize, but it is NOT in elementary school.

 During youth basketball training, expose all players to all basketball positions and give them opportunities to play all over the floor.